Quantifying Influencer Impact on Affective Polarization: Conclusion

 \section{Conclusion}

 This study provides a detailed analysis of the mechanics of affective polarization on social media, particularly highlighting the crucial role of influential users in modulating public sentiment on platforms like Twitter.
 By implementing a counterfactual framework, which evaluates scenarios with and without specific influencer-led conversations, we offer a unique methodological contribution that allows us to isolate and quantify the influence of such conversations on the dynamics of polarization.
 Our findings demonstrate that influencers have the potential to amplify or mitigate divisiveness across polarizing topics like gun control and climate change.
-We reveal how subtle shifts in influencer-driven dialogues can significantly affect public discourse by employing a comparative analysis coupled with cultivated computational techniques, such as subgraph construction.
+We reveal how subtle shifts in influencer-driven dialogues can significantly affect public discourse by employing a comparative analysis coupled with computational techniques, such as subgraph construction.
 This approach deepens our understanding of how specific conversations impact polarization that are critical to social media dynamics.

-Despite these advancements, our study faced methodological challenges, particularly the limitations inherent in sentiment analysis based on the presence of positive or negative words in tweets and the sporadic nature of meaningful social media interactions.
-The small scale of interactions within specific conversations compared to the vast daily interactions across the platform posed significant challenges in achieving statistical significance.
-These challenges underscore the complexity of capturing the sophisticated landscape of online discourse and point to the need for developing more refined metrics and methodologies.
+Despite these promising results, our study faces methodological challenges, particularly due to limitations inherent in calculating the polarization scores based on sentiment analysis.
+This depends on the presence of positive or negative words in tweets and it is negatively impacted by the sporadic nature of meaningful social media interactions.
+These challenges underscore the complexity of capturing the sophisticated landscape of online discourse and point to the need for developing more refined metrics and methodologies that leverage current advancements in language understanding that go beyond sentiment analysis.

-Moreover, this research advances scholarly understanding of online polarization by pioneering the use of counterfactual scenarios, significantly illuminating the complex dynamics of social media influence.